mmccroskey/MistLegacy/README.md

+# This repo is no longer maintained

+This is an old side project that was never finished.
+I've left it here for posterity and to serve as potential inspiration or raw materials for others who may wish to pursue a similar project.
+I took another stab at this project (also abandoned), which you can view [here](https://github.com/mmccroskey/Mist).

 # Mist

 Mist is an adapter for CloudKit that supports local persistence, typed models with true relationships, automatic synchronization, and a convention-over-configuration approach to enforcing best practices.